farm-ng/amiga-dev-kit/website/docs/hardware/electronics.md

 # Amiga's circuits

-Your base Amiga is designed for simplicity in assembly and maintenance.
-It contains three main circuits essential for operation.
+Your base Amiga is designed for simple assembly and maintenance.
+It contains three main circuits essential for operation:

 ## Power Circuit